How Do You Listen?

 by: Ray Barrett

 How many times have you walked away from a conversation and not really remember the specifics of what was discussed?
-Or, when you returned to your desk to jot down the information you just received, you had trouble recalling some of the details, logic or rational for the bottom line?
+Or, when you returned to your desk to jot down the information you just received, you had trouble recalling some of the details, logic or rationale for the bottom line?

 I remember participating in a presentation being given to a senior executive who had a reputation for being gruff and a low tolerance for lazy intellectual rigor.
 He listened very intently to the person making the presentation and at one point asked the presenter a question.
 His response went wrong in two ways: he began the answer with several caveats conditioning his response; then proceeded to answer a slightly different question.
 He had not listened.
 The executive let him go on for a while, then interrupted him and brusquely said "Just answer my question!"